Anna Zatorska Piotrkowska

-Her housemistress1 mother, Walerija, used the other bed in the room.
-During the busy evenings she left Anna alone to wonder about the conversations of the girls in the four adjacent dormitories.
+Her housemistress1 mother, Waleria, used the room’s other bed.
+During Waleria’s busy evenings she left Anna alone to wonder what the girls in the four adjacent dormitories talked about.

 It had been nearly five years since Anna had slept in the comfort of her own bed, with its down-filled pillow and bed coverings, her parents and three brothers nearby.

-In February 1940 Soviet Russian soldiers occupying eastern Poland ripped her family from their slumber.
+In February 1940, Soviet Russian soldiers occupying eastern Poland ripped Anna and her family from their slumber.
 Under cover of darkness, the soldiers forced them—and about 200,000 other mostly rural Poles—into animal transport trains destined for one of the thousands of NKVD2 forced-labour facilities in northern Russia and Siberia.

-Wooden slats crudely attached around the sides of the prison wagons became the only places to lie in the trains as they made their way through the USSR, regularly disgorging groups close to forests.
-Stalin had decided to use his Polish prisoners to feed his latest five-year plan: Most would cut timber for improving infrastructure.
+Wooden slats crudely attached to the sides of the prison wagons became the only places to rest as they made their way through the USSR.
+Once close to the taiga forests, the trains regularly disgorged groups.
+Stalin had decided to use his Polish prisoners to feed his latest five-year plan: Most cut timber for extending the railway lines.

-The Zatorski family shared a log house near one of those forests with other captured Poles and hard-shelled blood-sucking insects, pluskwy, which dropped from the ceilings onto occupants of the roughly hewn beds.
-For more than 18 months, sleeping went hand-in-hand with scratching painful and itching bites.
+The Zatorski family shared a log house near one of those forests with other captured Poles and hard-shelled blood-sucking insects, pluskwy, which lived in the roughly hewn walls and beds.
+For 20 months, sleeping went hand-in-hand with scratching painful and itching bites.

-Just before their second winter in Siberia, Anna’s father, Albin, accepted Stalin’s ‘amnesty.’3 The Soviet leader planned for the Poles to fight the German army then heading towards Moscow.
+Just before their second winter in Siberia, Anna’s father, Albin, accepted Stalin’s ‘amnesty.’3 The Soviet leader’s apparent generosity stemmed from his wanting the Poles to fight the German army’s sudden drive towards Moscow.

-The Zatorski family left the wood-loving pluskwy to the NKVD’s next set of captives and joined the ragged but hopeful queues making their way through the unrelenting wilderness—their destination the Polish army’s enlistment stations in Tashkent, Uzbekistan.
+The Zatorski family left the pluskwy to the NKVD’s next set of captives and joined the ragged but hopeful queues making their way thousands of kilometres to the Polish army’s enlistment stations in Tashkent, Uzbekistan.

-The abandoned Poles were expected to work for no wages at all and received neither food nor water.
+The abandoned Poles were expected to work but received no wages, food or even water.

 During the next few months Anna lost one family member after the other.

 She last saw her emaciated father and oldest brother, Józef, when they left that kolkhoz on a second attempt to find the Polish army.
-She knows that Władysław was later accepted into the Polish army’s cadet school but cannot remember how she, her mother and younger brother, Marian, managed to escape the USSR.
+Władysław was later accepted into the Polish army’s cadet school but Anna cannot remember how she, her mother and younger brother, Marian, managed to escape the USSR.

-Anna was pleased to have left behind the Middle East dust for the familiarity of another farming community.
-The New Zealand hills were steeper than those around her hometown of Waniów, and the camp population far larger, but Anna knew that she was safe again.
+Anna appreciated exchanging the dust of the Middle East for the familiarity of a farming community.
+The New Zealand hills were steeper than those around her hometown, Waniów, and the camp population far larger, but she felt safe again.
 She had her own bed, a pillow, sheets and blankets.

-She loved being with her mother—and knew how lucky she was to still have her alive—but was never able to break through the invisible wall of camaraderie that surrounded the other girls.
+She loved being with her mother—and knew how lucky she was to have her alive—but could never able break through the invisible wall of camaraderie that enveloped the other girls.

 “I was not treated differently by the adults.
 The children made that distance.”

 On 1 November 1944, Anna stepped on New Zealand soil with 837 other Poles invited by the New Zealand government to stay until the war ended.
-Unlike in Isfahan, New Zealand authorities decided to initially house all 733 children and their caregivers in one place.
+Unlike in Isfahan, New Zealand authorities decided to base all 733 children and their caregivers in one place.

-The only suitable accommodation appeared to be an enemy alien internment camp created in 1943 on the site of a racecourse outside Pahiatua.
-Its 180 prisoners were returned to Somes Island, Wellington, and the New Zealand army built extensions for the Polish children, including classrooms, dining rooms and a huge communal hall.
+The only suitable accommodation appeared to be an enemy alien internment camp created in 1943 on the site of a racecourse.
+Its 180 prisoners were returned to Somes Island, Wellington, and the New Zealand army modified it for the Polish children by building classrooms, dining rooms and a huge communal hall.

 Children with parents lived with them in separate staff quarters or, like Anna, within rooms in one of the eight dormitory blocks.

-“When things happened, they would all say, ‘Oh, but you’ve got your mother, that’s why you’re not doing this or that: You’ve got your mother…’
+“They would say, ‘Oh, but you’ve got your mother, that’s why you’re not doing this or that: You’ve got your mother…’

 “I spoke to some of my friends about it—and I’ve got really good friends now—and they said, ‘Yes, that’s how it was.’”

-Despite the detachment of her peers Anna’s Pahiatua memories are happy ones.
+Despite the detachment of her peers, Anna has happy memories of Pahiatua.

 “The camp was well-provided, and we could go every so often to Pahiatua town, with special permission and not too big a group, to have a look at the ‘big city.’

-The photograph above shows the camp layout.
+The camp layout.
 The girls’ dormitories were located at (E), the boys’ dormitories at (I).
 The classrooms were (D), and the large white building at (G) was the communal hall.
 (L) marks the site of the grotto.6

-In the classrooms there could sometimes be three years’ difference in ages, depending on the children’s levels of education when Soviet soldiers kidnapped their families in 1940 and 1941, and their circumstances in the various forced-labour facilities and kolkhozes.
+Ages in the separate boys’ and girls’ classrooms varied by up to three years, depending on the children’s levels of education when Soviet soldiers kidnapped their families in 1940 and 1941, and their circumstances in the various forced-labour facilities and kolkhozes.

 “I liked most subjects but I struggled with maths up to Standard Three or Four.
 Then we got Pani Bucewicz and my marks shot up.

 “The way she explained… We always had tests.
-She would spread the desks out so we couldn’t copy from anybody else… she would walk up and down and straight away she knew how you were working out the problems, because she was watching, and when the test finished, she would take the papers and ask, ‘Why didn’t you…?
+She spread the desks out so we couldn’t copy from anybody else… she would walk up and down and she watched how you were working out the problems, and when the test finished, she would take the papers and ask, ‘Why didn’t you…?
 What didn’t you understand?
-Why did you do it like that?’ and she would explain.
+Why did you do it like that?’
+And she would explain.